RyoOkano21/kCentresDIstributionalClustering/README.md

 The repository includes the following files.
 - `HelperFunctions.cpp`: Helper functions used in `CPCAFunctions.R`
 - `CPCAFunctions.R`: Functions for implenetations of convex PCA.
-An algorithm proposed by [1] is used for solving convex PCA problems
+An algorithm developed by [1] is used for solving convex PCA problems
 - `GPCAFunctions.R`: Functions for implenetations of geodesic PCA in the Wasserstein space
 - `kCDC.R`: Functions for implementaitons of the proposed method
 - `ClusteringFunctions.R`: Functions for implementations of some existing clustering methods